 Furthermore, we cannot provide precise legal advice until we have reviewed what has been filed in your case.
 Can you imagine a doctor making a diagnosis without first examining the patient?
 If you do not have all of the pleadings and motions in your case, you can have the clerk of the court in your county print copies for you.
 These copies usually only cost a dollar per page.

-However, once you hire your attorney, you need not worry about document retrieval.
+However, once you hire your attorney, you need not worry about document retrieval any more.
 All of the documents filed with the court, as well as orders issues from the court, are sent to your attorney.
 And if you do not yet have a case pending at the time of the initial consultation, you obviously do not have to concern yourself with fetching court documents.
-However, you still need to pay attention to items below.
+However, you still need to pay attention to the two items below.

-At AAA Family Law, prospective clients are given a basic intake sheet to fill out before beginning their consultation.
+Prospective clients of AAA Family Law are given a basic intake sheet to fill out before beginning their consultation.
 Much like what medical patients are given at their first appointment with their doctor, these intake sheets provide us with the client’s contact and biographical information.
-If your case is pending, it is also important that you list the case number (e.g., 2015-DR-000123), and case styling (Smith v.
+If your case is pending, it is also important that you list the case number (e.g., 2015-DR-000123), and case styling (e.g., Smith v.
 Smith) on the intake sheet.

-This allows us to review your online docket of the case (unless it is a family law case in Seminole County, which does not allow online access for these cases).
+The intake sheet helps us review your online docket of the case (unless it is a family law case in Seminole County, which does not allow online access for these cases).
 Keep in mind though, that even the counties that do provide online access do not reveal the actual content of the filings.
 This is why it is crucial for the potential client to bring these to the initial consultation.

 More importantly, let us know what you want to accomplish in your case!
-However, “I want to bury my spouse” is not a legitimate goal.
-These are examples of appropriate goals: (a) if you’re going through a divorce with children, we want to know what type of time-sharing schedule you envision with your spouse and your children and (b) in divorces involving valuable assets, you should tell us what assets are vital to you, and which ones are expendable.
-Without knowing where you want to take your case, we can’t create the road map.
+“I want to bury my spouse” is not a legitimate goal.
+These are examples of appropriate objectives: (1) if you are going through a divorce with children, we want to know what type of child custody time-sharing schedule with your spouse you envision, (2) in divorces involving valuable assets, you should tell us which assets are vital to you, and which ones are not as important and (3) if you believe you deserve alimony, you should explain why and what amount you hope to get.
+Without knowing where you want to take your case, we cannot create a plan to achieve your objectives.

-If you follow these simple suggestions, you’ll increase your chances of securing a favorable ruling from the judge.
+If you follow these four simple self-help suggestions, you will increase your chances of securing a more favorable mediation settlement or a more favorable ruling from the family court judge.

 Contact AAA Family Law.

-If you are involved in a situation requiring a family lawyer, I encourage your to call AAA Family Law at (407) 260-6001 in Altamonte Springs for your free thirty-minute initial family law consultation.
+If you are involved in a situation requiring a family lawyer, I encourage your to call AAA Family Law at (407) 260-6001 in Altamonte Springs for an initial family law consultation.
 We cover cases in the courtrooms of these jurisdictions of the Orlando metro area: Orange, Seminole, Volusia, Lake and Oceola counties.

-At the initial consultation I will inform you of the amount of the legal fees.
+At the initial consultation I will (1) listen to your description of the divorce situation that you find yourself in and the objectives you want me to try to accomplish, (2) inform you of the plan of legal actions to try to achieve your objectives and (3) quote you the amount of the attorney retainer fees.
 In almost every case the fee is a fixed amount.
 Therefore, you will know the total cost of your case in advance of signing a contract or paying.

-For more on the fees, including their range for each type of family law case, please click on Family Lawyer Retainer Fees
+For more information on other costs and on the range of attorney retainer fees for each type of family law case, please click on Family Lawyer Retainer Fees.